Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 For example, someone with allodynia may find that their scalp hurts when brushing their hair.
 Another person may feel pain from wearing glasses, earrings, a necklace, a hat, or even soft clothing.
 Some people notice it most when shower water touches their face or head.

 These sensations are not imagined.
-They happen because the migraine process can make the central nervous system more sensitive.
+They can happen because the migraine process may make the central nervous system more sensitive.
 When this happens, normal sensory signals may be processed as painful.

 Common Examples of Allodynia During Migraine